denten-books/plain-text/3-chapter.md

 the phantasmal shell of its former appearance.[^ln3-denning]

-[^ln3-denning]: These stages correspond roughly to the "three generations of electronic computing" outlined in Peter Denning's "theory of operating systems [@denning_third_1971]."
+[^ln3-denning]: These stages correspond roughly to the "three generations of electronic computing" outlined in Peter Denning's "theory of operating systems" [@denning_third_1971].

 #### A. Removable storage media and automation, 1725-1964.[^ln3-loom]